a-gram/audioneex/README.md

 or in plain text

-_A.Gramaglia (2014).
-"A Binary Auditory Words Model for Audio Content Identification".
-Audioneex.com._
+_A.
+Gramaglia, "A Binary Auditory Words Model for Audio Content Identification", Audioneex.com, 2014._